tanfonto/storx/README.md

 The exemplary `Store` implementation consists of these 4 composed in above order, wrapped in appropriate RxJS operators.
-Exposing isolated pipes brings an opportunity of reimplementation to ones flavour, by injecting additional pipes or cutting some of the logic.
+Exposing isolated pipes brings an opportunity of reimplementation to ones flavour, i.e. by injecting additional pipes or cutting some of the logic.

-Please note that 'functor' is used to describe the actual 'map' function of CT functor rather than container itself as it is always used in a context of observable mapping.
+Please note that 'functor' is used to describe the 'map' function of CT functor rather than container itself as it is always used in a context of observable mapping.